quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 ---

 Like many others, I was both interested and concerned when it was announced there'd be a reboot of *Cosmos*.
 I wasn't yet born when it first aired, but I nevertheless saw it when I was a kid and loved it.
 I read Sagan's book of the same name and *Contact*, which lead to reading the works of Stephen Hawking, Richard Feynman, and many others.
-I thought, as I'm sure many others did, *how is the guy who made Family Guy of all things going ruin it*?
+I thought, as I'm sure many others did, *how is the guy who made Family Guy of all things going ruin it?*

 After seeing the first episode this past weekend, I'm still on the fence.
 While I don't think Seth McFarlane ruined the memory of the original, and the choice of Neil deGrasse Tyson to take on the mantle of trying to follow Carl Sagan's superb narration was flawless, it nevertheless comes off as problematic.